 Well, we must recognize that the legend of the condor is much better than this bullshit.

-A strange church, on the road that drops down from the mountains of Banos for about 40 km to the forest.
-Full of waterfalls and beautiful scenery, pleasant to do on a bike, also because it is mostly downhill.
+An odd church on the road that, from the mountains of Banos, goes down for about 40 km to the forest.
+Full of waterfalls and beautiful scenery.
+It is enjoyable to do on a bike, also because it is mostly downhill.

-And coming back up?
-And for coming back I took a ride from a truck eeeehhhh not stupid dekaro!
+And for coming back up?
+To come back, I hitched a ride on a truck.
+Eeeehhhh, not stupid dekaro!

-You can get very close, where the water falls and where springs.
-It’s impossible to describe the feeling of strength and momentum that emanates the jet, among other things, to its fullest, because we are at the end of the rainy season (and in fact since I arrived in Ecuador I’m taking a lot water).
+You can get very close, up to where the water springs.
+It’s impossible to describe the feeling of strength and energy that emanates the jet.
+It was at its fullest because we are at the end of the rainy season (and in fact, since I arrived in Ecuador, is raining a lot).